 2. Select Several Options

 Pick out 3-5 of the best images and consider how they pair with your blog.
-In particular, if you’re finding images for a client, they will certainly appreciate your commitment to finding the most suitable image for the blog.
+In particular, if you’re finding clients’ images, they will undoubtedly appreciate your commitment to finding the most suitable image for the blog.

 3. Choose Content-Related Images

-Stock photos can have a reputation for being lazy, which is why you should always try to rein in your use of stock photos and keep them highly relevant to your subject material.
+Stock photos can have a reputation for being lazy, so you should always try to rein in your use of stock photos and keep them highly relevant to your subject material.

 Aim for stock photos that reflect or reinforce the subject material.
-In particular, photos of real people in real situations tend to be better received than photos that are clearly staged.
+In particular, pictures of real people in real situations are better received than staged photos.

 There’s no need to add images where you don’t need them; instead, keep your target audience in mind and select only a handful of images that match the tone of your blog post.

-You want to focus on the type of media you choose—stock photos, graphs, charts—based on the purpose of the blog.
 Are you promoting and selling a product?
+You want to focus on the type of media you choose—stock photos, graphs, charts—based on the blog’s purpose.
 Attach some pictures of the product for reference and provide data showcasing the upsides of the product.